Digressive/MDT-Setup/README.md

 ## Change Log

+### 2023-12-10: Version 23.12.10

+* Added a leading '0' to the dates in the names of the 'Logs' and 'DyanamicLogs' inside the deployment shares.

 ### 2023-12-04: Version 23.12.04

 * Added option to create a single deployment share for those who do not want to build a gold image.